ncita-repository/WP1.3_multiple_modalities/README.md

 #### 1. Creating a configuration file

 The package [*config.py*](https://github.com/ncita-repository/WP1.3_multiple_modalities/blob/master/src/config.py) is used to generate configuration files.
 Within the *config.py* module is the function *create_config_files()*.
-This contains pre-populated data specific to the XNAT used to develop the code.
+This contains pre-populated data specific to the XNAT that was used to develop the code.
 You can use the pre-populated code as a template for your own XNAT.

 There are several variables to be defined, including: